+California law offers additional protections to those who work for employers with five or more employees.
+Some exceptions may apply.
+These additional protections include:

+- 1. Specific protections and hiring procedures for people with criminal histories who are looking for employment - Protections against discrimination based on an employee or job applicant's use of cannabis off the job and away from the workplace
-- The law provides specific protections and hiring procedures for people with criminal histories who are looking for employment. - 2.
-Employers with 5 or more employees and public employers must provide up to 12 weeks of job-protected leave to eligible employees: to care for themselves, a family member (child of any age, spouse, domestic partner, parent, parent-in-law, grandparent, grandchild, sibling) or a designated person (with a blood or family-like relationship to employee); to bond with a new child; or for certain military exigencies.

-- 3. Employers must provide job-protected leave of up to 4 months to employees disabled because of pregnancy, childbirth, or a related medical condition, as well as require employers to reasonably accommodate an employee, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition. - 4.
-Employers, employment agencies, and unions must preserve applications, personnel records, and employment referral records for a minimum of four years. - 5.
-Employment agencies must serve all applicants equally, refuse discriminatory job orders, and prohibit employers and employment agencies from making discriminatory prehiring inquiries or publishing help-wanted advertisements that express a discriminatory hiring preference. - 6.
-Unions cannot discriminate in member admissions or dispatching members to jobs. - 7.
-The law prohibits retaliation against a person who opposes, reports, or assists another person to oppose unlawful discrimination, including filing an internal complaint or a complaint with CRD.
+- 3. Up to 12 weeks of job-protected leave to eligible employees to care for themselves, a family member (child of any age, spouse, domestic partner, parent, parent-in-law, grandparent, grandchild, sibling) or a designated person (with blood or family-like relationship to employee); to bond with a new child; or for certain military exigencies - 4.
+Up to five days of job-protected bereavement leave within three months of the death of a family member (child, spouse, parent, sibling, grandparent, grandchild, domestic partner, or parent-in-law) - 5.
+Up to four months of job-protected leave to employees disabled because of pregnancy, childbirth, or a related medical condition, as well as the right to reasonable accommodations, on the advice of their health care provider, related to their pregnancy, childbirth, or a related medical condition - 6.
+Up to five days of job-protected leave following a reproductive loss event (failed adoption, failed surrogacy, miscarriage, stillbirth, or unsuccessful assisted reproduction) - 7.
+Protections against retaliation when a person opposes, reports, or assists another person to oppose unlawful discrimination, including filing an internal complaint or a complaint with CRD